Sign-up for 10% OFF your first order 🔐

 Is clothing overkill?

-The reason is that fabrics are made of tiny fibres that are woven or knitted together, like a grid.
-Under a microscope, we can see spaces between the fibres through which ultraviolet radiation (UV) can pass directly and reach the skin.
+The reason for that is because fabrics are made of tiny fibres that are woven or knitted together in a grid.
+Under a microscope, we can see spaces between the fibres through which ultraviolet radiation (UV) can pass and reach the skin.
 The tighter the knit or weave, the smaller the holes and the less UV can get through.
 Denim for example is a heavy and tightly woven fabric.
-Jeans have a UPF rating of 1700 but they're not so practical in 30 degrees heat.
+Jeans have a UPF rating of 1700 but they're not so practical in 30-degree heat.
 Open weave fabrics like linen provide much lower protection.

 An agency in Australia spotted this in the late 90s and standardised the concept.
 They created a measure for clothing or fabrics and called it the Ultraviolet Protection Factor (UPF).
 This is a measure of how much UV can pass through a fabric.